 As previously mentioned, a DFD diagram is one of the most confusing diagrams out there.
-It’s because of the various symbols present within the chart.
-Needless to say, if you want to totally understand how to read this diagram, then you need to learn the meaning behind each symbol.
-There four basic symbols present within every DFD, and they are as follow:
+One reason is the various symbols present within the chart.
+Needless to say, if you want to fully understand how to read this diagram, then you need to learn the meaning behind each symbol.
+There are four basic symbols present within every DFD, and they are as follows:

 - Process – This type of symbol is critical since it indicates the exact action that is being performed.
-Every diagram is not limited to just a single process, since it shows the entire sequence of actions within the network.
+Diagrams are not limited to just a single process, since they the entire sequence of actions within the network.
 In naming a process for a data flow diagram online, it usually starts with a verb, followed by a noun.
 The Process symbol is represented by a rectangle with rounded corners.

 - External Entity – The last symbol that should appear on your DFD is the External Entity.
-This represents a person or group that either provides or gives information.
-However, that is their only purpose as they are not included in any decision making regarding data.
+This represents a related person or group that provides information.
+However, that is their only purpose as they are not included in any decision-making process.

 Types of Data Flow Diagram

-There are two types of categories of data flow diagrams online.
+There are two types of categories of online data flow diagrams.
 These are the Logical and Physical DFD.

 - Logical Data Flow Diagram – This type of DFD focuses on the business itself.
 In general, it depicts the flow of the data within the business.
 It doesn’t concern itself with external factors such as hardware, location, and other physical entities.